MikeMcQuaid/mikemcquaid.com/cv.md

 #### [GitHub](http://github.com/) (2013 - Present)

-##### Staff Engineer (2020 - Present)
+##### Principal Engineer (2022 - Present)

 Solving cross-team developer productivity/experience and architecture problems.

+##### Staff Engineer (2020 - 2022)

 Designed and built tooling for automated service and team ownership within the GitHub.com Rails monolith for code review, issue triage and service-based on-call rotations.
 Use my expertise in developer experience/productivity and open source software to provide internal product feedback and mentorship to other engineers across the company.
 Lead the [migration of GitHub engineering to Codespaces](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/) further improving productivity of all GitHub-employed engineers.
 Optimised setup of the GitHub.com Rails monolith saving ~375 developer hours a week (or: at least 9 engineers 40-hour work weeks).

 ##### Senior Developer Advocate (2016 - 2018)